atet/tableau/README.md

 ### 2. Example Data

 * We will use a small dataset of vehicles as an example[[1]](#acknowledgements).
-* Click here for the dataset (right-click and "Save as..." then save as _mtcars.csv_): [https://raw.githubusercontent.com/atet/learn/master/tableau/data/mtcars.csv](https://raw.githubusercontent.com/atet/learn/master/tableau/data/mtcars.csv)
+* Click here for the dataset (right-click and "Save as..." then save as _mtcars.csv_): <a href="https://raw.githubusercontent.com/atet/learn/master/tableau/data/mtcars.csv" target="_blank">https://raw.githubusercontent.com/atet/learn/master/tableau/data/mtcars.csv</a>
 * This Comma Separated Values (CSV) file contains 32 records of vehicles and 12 attributes describing them (e.g. "id" = name, "mpg" = miles per gallon, etc.):

 ![.img/step02.png](.img/step02.png)